Is India's Modi too focused on his public image during COVID crisis? | DW | 26.05.2021

 "For example, many Western media have been hypocritical in their India coverage, by flouting their own domestic practice of covering tragic news without compromising sensitivity to human dignity," he added.

-He also accused the opposition parties of being hypocritical by blaming the government for measures, such as easing restrictions, that they had been publicly advocating earlier this year.
+He also accused the opposition parties of hypocrisy, by blaming the government for measures —such as easing restrictions — that they had been publicly advocating earlier this year.

 Late Monday evening, Indian police visited the offices of Twitter in Delhi to inform the social media platform of an investigation into a BJP party spokesperson's tweet that was labelled on the platform as "manipulated media."